 Students interested in a paid position at the National Air and Space Museum are encouraged to apply for the Explainers Program.
 Explainers inspire life-long learners by connecting them to our iconic artifacts and stories about the science and technology that make innovation possible.
 The Explainers Program hires high school and college students to help visitors better understand the Museum's artifacts and exhibitions through hands-on programming.
 Explainers also engage visitors on the How Things Fly website.
 There's even the chance to teach people how to fly an airplane or operate a space shuttle toilet!
 Explainers can work at either the Museum in DC or at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 Aerospace Educators interact with visiting students by facilitating educational and engaging activities based on age-appropriate content.
 The aerospace educator should have an appreciation of air and space-related concepts, but more importantly, must have a desire to share knowledge and foster the love of learning within people of all ages.
-This volunteer position occurs on weekdays from September to May, and requires public speaking and some knowledge of teaching; any past education or public speaking experience is helpful but not necessary.
+This volunteer position occurs on weekdays from September to May, and requires public speaking and some knowledge of various teaching concepts; any past education or public speaking experience is helpful but not necessary.
 Responsibilities primarily consist of providing direct instruction to students K-12 on various aerospace concepts.
-All volunteers must be at least 16 years of age, and pass a background check.
+All volunteers must be at least 25 years of age, and pass a background check.
 If you would like to volunteer at the Udvar-Hazy Center in Chantilly, VA apply here.

 We are looking for enthusiastic individuals to teach Discovery Stations, interpretation stations for visitors of all ages.
 Volunteers engage visitors in hands-on exploration of artifacts and teaching materials related to five general subject areas: commercial aviation, space history, astronomy, planetary geology, and the invention of powered, human-controlled flight.
 You must be 16 years old to volunteer.